Azure/gpt-rag-frontend/README.md

 git clone https://github.com/Azure/gpt-rag-frontend.git
 ```

+If you plan to customize the ingestion logic, create a new repo by clicking on the Use **this template** button on top of this page.

+If you created a new repository please update the repository URL before running the git clone command

 **2) Build App**

 Everytime you change frontend code you need to build it before a new deployment, including in the first time: